jdglaser/self-study-cs/README.md

 ## How to use this curriculum

-For each subject, there will be a textbook and in some cases associated video series (usually YouTube).
-Do your best to work through the entire textbook and do practice problems where applicable.
-Use the videos to supplement your learning.
+For each subject, there will be a textbook and in some cases associated video series (usually YouTube) or MOOC.
+In cases where there is only a book and lectures, work through the problem sets in the book until comfortable with the material.
+In cases where there is a full course (e.g. MIT OCW), work through the problem sets and exams.

 ## Curriculum